kea-dev/lamj/README.md

 See source on GitHub: [kea-dev/lamj](https://github.com/kea-dev/lamj)

 ### Linux
-The docker container is `FROM tomcat:11.0-jdk17` an [official Tomcat image](https://hub.docker.com/_/tomcat) maintained by the Docker Commununity.
-See the [Tomcat 11 dockerfile](https://github.com/docker-library/tomcat/blob/f413ee3c1b5be50b58db8cd1e9caff62a040b868/11.0/jdk17/temurin-jammy/Dockerfile)) which itself is `FROM eclipse-temurin:17-jdk-jammy` an official [Eclipse Temurin image](https://hub.docker.com/_/eclipse-temurin) maintained by the Eclipse Temurin project (see [the JDK 17 dockerfile](https://github.com/adoptium/containers/blob/d3c9617e83eb706aff74c095fd531fe31e359674/17/jdk/ubuntu/jammy/Dockerfile.releases.full)).
-Which itself is `FROM ubuntu:22.04` a.k.a _Jammy_.
+The docker container is
+- `FROM tomcat:11.0-jdk17` an [official Tomcat image](https://hub.docker.com/_/tomcat) maintained by the Docker Commununity.
+See the [Tomcat 11 dockerfile](https://github.com/docker-library/tomcat/blob/f413ee3c1b5be50b58db8cd1e9caff62a040b868/11.0/jdk17/temurin-jammy/Dockerfile)).
+This image is;
+- `FROM eclipse-temurin:17-jdk-jammy` an official [Eclipse Temurin image](https://hub.docker.com/_/eclipse-temurin) maintained by the Eclipse Temurin project (see [the 17-jdk-jammy dockerfile](https://github.com/adoptium/containers/blob/d3c9617e83eb706aff74c095fd531fe31e359674/17/jdk/ubuntu/jammy/Dockerfile.releases.full)).
+And this  itself is;
+- `FROM ubuntu:22.04` a.k.a _Jammy_.

-### Apache
+### Apache (Tomcat)
 This image includes Tomcat.

-The image it inherits from includes the CMD:
+The image it inherits from includes the `CMD`:

 ```dockerfile
 CMD ["catalina.sh", "run"]